rhine3/audiomoth-guide/guide.md

 * The *capacity* of batteries in series is the capacity of any one battery in the series.
 (Don't mix batteries of different capacities, or new and old batteries.)
 For instance, a Duracell alkaline AA battery has a capacity of 2850mAh.

 ### Battery usage
-Because the AudioMoth doesn’t have an onboard battery, the set time will be lost if a battery is jostled out of place or falls out.
+Because the AudioMoth doesn’t have an onboard battery, the set time will be lost if a battery is replaced or jostled.
 On AudioMoth firmwares before 1.5.0, the recording schedule will also be lost as well.
-Some suggestions to handle this problem are:
+Some suggestions to handle this are:
-* Reduce the likelihood of batteries being jostled by wrapping masking tape around the back of the AudioMoth
+* If you are replacing the batteries of your AudioMoth, use one of the [time setting apps](#set-the-time) to reset the time.
-* While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its programming; its red and green lights will blink simultaneously when you try to flip the switch to CUSTOM.
+* Take care not to drop or jostle AudioMoths in transit.
+Reduce the likelihood of batteries being jostled by wrapping painter's tape around the back of the AudioMoth
-* Take care not to drop or jostle AudioMoths in transit
+* While deploying recorders in CUSTOM mode, it will be obvious if a device has lost its time; its red LED will stay lit constantly while its green LED flashes when you try to flip the switch to CUSTOM.
 * Bring several extra programmed AudioMoths during deployments, just in case one is dropped and the batteries fall out

 ### Battery level indication